csye6225-fall-2021/webapp/README.md

 # Network Structures and Cloud CSYE6225

 This is the first Assignment.
-The webapp contains three API's and this was developed using NodeJs..
+The webapp contains three API's and this was developed using NodeJs...........

 ---
 ## Requirements